mzguntalan/h-former/README.md

 # Discussion
 ## Decoders Learned to Be A Patch
-Similar to what happened to Canonical Capusles, the decoders have each learned to become a specific part of each glyph which we can refer to as a patch.
+Similar to what happened to [Canonical Capsules](https://arxiv.org/pdf/2012.04718.pdf), the decoders have each learned to become a specific part of each glyph which we can refer to as a patch.
 I use 32 patches/decoders for this and this is the 32 colors you see on the animation.
 This means that on the glyph of "A" and "B" (and others) the same colored points came from the same decoder, albeit with different glyph identities supplied.